T

 Misc

-Small souvenirs, occasional coffee or pastry.
+Small souvenirs, a coffee, occasional treat.

 Mid-range